 Conviction of a "particularly serious crime" for purposes of asylum includes conviction of an aggravated felony (8 USC §1158(b)(2)(B)); but even an offense which is not an aggravated felony may be a "particularly serious crime" and the BIA can decide this on a case-by-case basis, rather than by regulation.
-Delgado v Mukasey (9th Cir 2008) 546 F3d 1017, 1023.
+Delgado v Holder (9th Cir 2009) 563 F3d 863, 867.

 For purposes of withholding of removal, "a particularly serious crime" includes one or more aggravated felonies for which the alien has been sentenced to an aggregate term of imprisonment of at least 5 years (8 USC §1231(b)(3)).
 See also 8 CFR §§208.13, 208.16.
 However, the Attorney General has discretionary authority to determine whether any offense, even a non-aggravated felony conviction resulting in a sentence of less than 5 years, is a particularly serious crime for purposes of withholding.
-Delgado v Mukasey, 546 F3d at 1021.
+Delgado, 563 F3d at 871 (three prior felony DUI convictions not "particularly serious crime").